Take a good hard look, because this will be us in a few billion years.

 Product Specs From the manufacturer.

-This sleek iPhone case protects your phone from scratches, dust, oil, and dirt.
-It has a solid back and flexible sides that make it easy to take on and off, with precisely aligned port openings.
+This sleek Samsung case protects your phone from scratches, dust, oil, and dirt.
+It has a solid back and flexible sides that make it easy to take on and off, with precisely aligned cuts and holes.

 • BPA free Hybrid Thermoplastic Polyurethane (TPU) and Polycarbonate (PC) material